-PSF calls Exit 16 before it issues most FSA-generated messages (APSnnnI, APSnnnnI, APSnnnnA, and APSnnnnA).
+PSF calls Exit 16 before issuing most FSA-generated messages (APSnnnI, APSnnnI, APSnnnA, and APSnnnA).

 Use this exit call, with the XTP16ACT flag, to suppress or redirect messages.
 Messages can be redirected to the operator console, the security console, or both.
-However, if a message is intended for the operator or the security console, the exit cannot redirect it to be printed with the data set.
+If a message is intended for the operator or the security console, however, the exit cannot redirect it to be printed with the data set.